dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-core-in-cloud.md

 > **Starting with v1.0, all subsequent minor versions are available in dbt Cloud.
 Versions are actively supported, with patches and bug fixes, for 1 year after their initial release.
 At the end of the 1-year window, we encourage all users to upgrade to a newer version for better ongoing maintenance and support.**

-We provides different support levels to different versions, which may include new features, bug fixes, or security patches:
+We provide different support levels for different versions, which may include new features, bug fixes, or security patches:

 <Snippet src="core-version-support" />